How to Make a Chat App Like WhatsApp

 # 3. Snapchat

-Snapchat is another great instance of the most popular instant messenger services.
+Snapchat is another great instance of the most popular instant messenger service.

 Ways to monetize